|UCAS Code:||XV63 (2 Years) or XV62 (3 Years)|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 3 Years – 280 UCAS Tariff points for 2016/17 entry or 112 UCAS Tariff points for 2017/18 entry.
+- 3 Year Route – 112 UCAS Tariff points on the new UCAS Tariff.
 An A Level at minimum grade C (or equivalent) in Religious Studies is usually required, plus GCSE English Language and Mathematics at grade C or above (or equivalent);

 Please note, for the purposes of initial teacher training, level 2 numeracy and literacy qualifications are not considered as equivalent to GCSE grade C in Mathematics or English.